Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/index.md

-# Leonardo Cloud Everywhere's Overview
+# Leonardo Cloud Everywhere Overview

 Leonardo Cloud Everywhere is a **Full-Stack Cloud Services Platform** with a focus on security and privacy.